 • Pay yourself and not your staff or creditors

-Directors Liability During Insolvency
+Directors Liability for Debt During Insolvency

 When a company becomes officially insolvent, any insolvency practitioner will be on the look out for ‘wrongful trading’ which is an indication that the director did not behave in a way that was intended to maximise the return for company creditors.
 If you suspect your company is insolvency, or close to it, our suggestion is that you behave with the utmost diligence, and make contact with us as soon as possible for advice.
 HMRC will want to see evidence that you: